rackylaguerta/swisspine/README.md

 **Method**: POST

 **Description**:
-Generates 100 random numbers between 1 and 1000, saves them to a file named `random_numbers.txt`, and uploads the file to an Azure Blob Storage container named `my-container`.
+Generates 100 random numbers between 1 and 1000, saves them to a file named `random_numbers.txt`, and uploads the file to an Azure Blob Storage container named `swisspineblobstorage`.

 ---